TRaSH-Guides/Guides/includes/cf-descriptions/dd.md

 [From Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Dolby_Digital){:target="_blank" rel="noopener noreferrer"}

-Dolby Digital, also known as Dolby AC-3, the audio compression is lossy.
+Dolby Digital, also known as Dolby AC-3, is a lossy audio compression format.